The Importance of Africa's Principal Ports

 Eastern and Southern Africa’s Strategic Ports

-In Eastern and Southern Africa, several ports stand out for their size and specialisation.
+In Eastern and Southern Africa, several ports stand out for their size and specialization.
 The Port of Durban in South Africa is the busiest container port on the continent.
 It serves as a gateway for Southern Africa and maintains strong shipping links with the Far East, Europe, and the United States.
 Durban’s capacity and connectivity make it a cornerstone of regional trade.

 The Port of Mombasa in Kenya is the largest in East Africa.
-It handles cargo for Kenya as well as landlocked neighbors like Uganda and Rwanda.
+It handles cargo for Kenya as well as landlocked neighbours like Uganda and Rwanda.
 Its role in facilitating trade for these countries is essential for their economic development.

 Dar es Salaam Port in Tanzania is another key gateway.
 It supports trade for Tanzania and surrounding landlocked countries.
 The port is currently undergoing infrastructure upgrades to increase capacity and efficiency, which will further boost its role in regional trade.